-After your software is installed on a computer, the end user typically enters a Product Key that is sent, via the Internet or by file transfer, to Sentinel EMS, together with the fingerprint of the machine.
-Sentinel EMS confirms that the Product Key has not been used to activate the software on more than the permitted number of machines—as determined by you—then sends back the Sentinel SL key, which is installed on the end user’s machine.
+After your software is installed on a computer, the end user typically enters a Product Key that is sent, via the Internet or by file transfer, to Sentinel LDK-EMS, together with the fingerprint of the machine.
+Sentinel LDK-EMS confirms that the Product Key has not been used to activate the software on more than the permitted number of machines—as determined by you—then sends back the Sentinel SL key, which is installed on the end user’s machine.
 This process is also used for updating license terms.

-Several types of Sentinel SL keys exist:
+The following types of Sentinel SL keys exist:

 An unlocked license is one that is not locked to a specific machine.
 An application with an unlocked license (referred to as an Unlocked Product) is protected against disassembly.
 However, the protected application can be duplicated, installed, and used on any machine for as long as the unlocked license allows.
 Unlocked licenses are used in the following situations:

 The ability to create and distribute trialware products without exposing the protected software to piracy provides a significant marketing advantage when selling software applications.
 Potential customers can work with the actual application and experience what the application has to offer and how it can benefit the individual or the organization.
 In addition, anybody that has access to trialware can copy it and distribute it to other people; this multiplies the exposure of the application within the marketplace.
-Each person who installs and works with the application must, at the end of the grace period (typically 30 to 90 days or 30 executions), decide to purchase an HL or SL key for the application or else be blocked from using the application.
+Each person who installs and works with the application must, at the end of the grace period (typically 30 to 90 days

 Unlocked products are used when vendors want to protect their applications against reverse engineering but either: